rwilliams/jrubywiki/CallingJavaFromJRuby.md

 ### From .class files

-If you need to load from an existing .class file (or one that's not camelcase), the following has examples: [[http://www.ruby-forum.com/topic/216572#939791]]
+If you need to load from an existing .class file (or one that's not camel-case), the following has examples: [[http://www.ruby-forum.com/topic/216572#939791]]

 Basically it's `$CLASSPATH << "target/classes"; java_import org.asdf.ClassName` where "target/classes/org/asdf/ClassName.class" exists.